Hanbro1406/Chaattapeeli-by-Lumina/README.md

 Add your Google Gemini API key to this file:= GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

-Run
+# Run
 Start the Flask backend server.
-Bash
-python app.py
+Bash python app.py

 You should see output indicating the server is running on http://127.0.0.1:5000.
 Launch the frontend.

 Open the index.html file directly in a modern web browser (like Chrome, Firefox, or Edge).

 The browser will ask for microphone permission; you must allow it for the application to work.

-# Run
-[commands]

 ### Project Documentation
 For Software: